skghprofile/Configuring-App-Locker/Chapters/Chapter1_CreatingAppLockerSnapIn.md

 ## Creating the AppLocker Snap-In (Shortcut)

-From the example above, double clicking an icon would be much faster than going through all those steps and menus to get to the AppLocker settings/configuration menu.
+From the example above, double-clicking an icon would be much faster than going through all those steps and menus to get to the AppLocker settings/configuration menu.

 Below is the process of creating the snap-in (shortcut) that navigates directly to the AppLocker settings/configuration menu:

-1. Open the Windows Search menu and search "mmc" for the Microsoft Management Console and click the result with the red toolbox.
+1. Open the Windows Search menu and search "mmc" for the Microsoft Management Console, and click the result with the red toolbox.

 ![Microsoft Management Console result in Windows Search](/Images/AL-img03.png)